 Roger Owens aka “The Peanut Man” at Dodger Stadium is probably the best known peanut vendor, even making an appearance on The Tonight Show.
 Owens gained fame for his trick throws of peanut bags—behind the back, forward pass, switch shot, up to 30 rows away, according to an ESPN feature.

 Peanuts at the game these days please both traditionalists and adventurous eaters.
-Hampton Farms, the largest supplier of inshell peanuts to baseball stadiums, sells more than 3.7 million bags of ballpark peanuts every year.
+Hampton Farms, the largest supplier of inshell peanuts to baseball stadiums, sells more than four million bags of ballpark peanuts every year.
 Fans of the Dodgers, Royals, Astros, Angels and Mets eat the most inshell peanuts at the ballpark.
 At AT&T Park in San Francisco, there’s a fresh roasted peanut stand that has its own roasting machine where you can see and smell the fragrant peanuts whirling around as they roast.
 For a true taste of the South, boiled peanuts are offered at the Tampa Bay Rays stadium, according to Jacobstein.

 Peanuts have broken out of the bag and are featured in newer, more indulgent ballpark fare too.
 A thick cut slab of bacon is covered with peanut butter and crushed pretzels at Pig Guy NYC at Citi Field.
 Peanut butter waffles are on the menu at the Waffle House at Turner Field in Atlanta.